A Comparison of Quantum Compilers using a DAG-based or phase polynomial-based Intermediate Representation: Discussion

 \subsection{Effect of gate fidelity}

-Another effect that our algorithm does not natively take into account is the difference in gate fidelity.
+Another effect that phase polynomial synthesis does not natively take into account is the difference in gate fidelity.
 On current quantum computers, not every qubit can be equally well controlled and not every multi-qubit interaction has the same noise.
 Our results do not take this into account and assume that all gates are equally good.
 We have discussed some of these aspects when discussing the implementation of the natively supported gates by the quantum devices, but we will discuss the effect of fidelity differences in a broader sense here.

-Although we assume for our results that all gates are equally good, our algorithm can be adjusted to take gate quality into account.
+Although we assume for our results that all gates are equally good, phase polynomial synthesis can be adjusted to take gate quality into account.
 The most straightforward way to do this is to make the connectivity graph a weighted graph where the weights correspond to the gate fidelities.
 More generally, we can redefine the measure of ``qubit distance`` when calculating the minimal Steiner trees.
 Within our implementation, this would mean redefining the value of the shortest path between every qubit in the topology.
-Since we approximate the Steiner tree by calculating the minimal spanning tree over the all-pairs shortest paths.
+We approximate the Steiner tree by calculating the minimal spanning tree over the all-pairs shortest paths.
 This measure of qubit distance can then take more into account than only the 2-qubit gate fidelity, but also the quality of the qubit itself.
-Similarly, we can use gate fidelity as a tie-breaker when choosing CNOTs or qubits in our algorithm.
+Similarly, we can use gate fidelity as a tie-breaker when choosing CNOTs or qubits in phase polynomial synthesis.

 In general, we need to find better strategies to take more dynamic sources of noise into account.
 The algorithm can be adjusted to reduce crosstalk between qubits, improve gate scheduling, or take into account other device-specific sources of error.
-This will require more collaboration between hardware manufacturers and transpiler designers, as well as the availability of more detailed specifications for the available hardware.
+This will require more collaboration between hardware manufacturers and compiler designers, as well as the availability of more detailed specifications for the available hardware.